aboulch/normals_HoughCNN/README.md

 # Dependencies

-Eigen and nanoflann (assumed to be in the source folder)
+- Eigen and nanoflann (assumed to be in the include folder)

-Torch
+- CMake
+- Cython
+- PyTorch

-The code is NVIDIA GPU dependent.
+GPU support: NVIDIA GPU

 # Pretrained networks

 Pretrained networks can be found at [webpage](https://sites.google.com/view/boulch/publications/2016_cgf_sgp_deepnormals).
 3 models are proposed for download, 1, 3 and 5 scales (the models of the paper).

+# Building the python library

+    cd path_to_repository
+    mkdir build
+    cd build
+    cmake ..
+    make

+It will build a library in the python folder of the repository.

 # Usage

-HoughCNN_Exec [options] -m path_to_the_torch_model -i input_file.xyz -c number_of_scales
+Once the library is built.
+You can use the **estimation_script.py** to test the estimation.
+The **cube_100k.xyz** file is located in the test directory.

-Note: the input file must currently be at xyz format, it is possible to generate such file with Meshlab.
+**Note:** the input file must currently be at xyz format, it is possible to generate such file with Meshlab.

-Note: the file predict.lua should be next to the executable.

-Note: number of scales has to be consistent with the used model (there are separate models for different scales).
+**Note:** number of scales has to be consistent with the used model (there are separate models for different scales).

-# Example
+# Previous versions

-A file cube_100k is located in the test directory.

-HoughCNN_Exec [options] -m path_to_the_torch_model -i test/cube_100k.xyz -c scale

 # Author